wenfanwu/wenfanwu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Wenfan Wu (吴文凡).
-I am a seasoned ocean modeller and an enthusiastic amateur programmer based in China.
-My research is primarily focused on investigating nearshore ocean dynamics and biogeochemical processes with numerical ocean models like SCHISM and ROMS.
+I am an experienced ocean modeler and passionate amateur programmer from China.
+My research focuses on nearshore ocean dynamics and biogeochemical processes, utilizing advanced numerical ocean models (e.g., SCHISM).

 I earned my PhD from Ocean University of China in the summer of 2024.
-Throughout my doctoral studies, I conducted several intriguing research projects on the waters adjacent to China.
-These studies provided me with a robust foundation in nearshore biogeochemical knowledge and enhanced my modeling expertise.
-You can view a list of my peer-reviewed publications on this website.
-In addition to my research, I developed several practical tools using MATLAB, designed to aid in learning the SCHISM ocean model.
+During my doctoral studies, I undertook several fascinating research projects on the waters surrounding China.
+These experiences not only deepened my expertise in nearshore biogeochemical processes but also honed my skills in ocean modeling.
+Currently, I am engaged in the development of the Phase 7 Chesapeake Bay Water Quality Model with SCHISM developer's team.

+In addition to my research, I have developed a suite of practical MATLAB tools aimed at facilitating the learning and application of the SCHISM ocean model.